last update 20 March 2013

 Draper (son of druggysts of Barnard Castle then Walmgate, York - where did he learn draping ?) and Milliner (daughter of a milliner and a master mariner) combine forces in the 1,800 seat Centenary Wesleyan Methodist Chapel in Queen Street Scarborough.
 Witnesses William Frear(?) and Mary Purnell.

-1861 Census - Joseph & Elizabeth Procter start a family
+1861 Census - Joseph & Elizabeth Procter

 LINK